AElolz-FH/Spring/readme.md

 # Universal documentation of the project

 ## Setup :

+Clone the repository with : ```git clone https://github.com/AElolz-FH/Spring``` Open the project and :

 Ensure that you are in the ```Spring``` directory (parent folder) to be able to run the commands below (you need to have docker installed).
 The Dockerfile must be in the ```Spring``` folder to run the commands below